USEPA/WNTR/documentation/hydraulics.rst

 Mass balance at nodes
 -------------------------
-Both simulators uses the mass balance equations from EPANET [Ross00]_:
+Both simulators use the mass balance equations from EPANET [Ross00]_:

 .. math::